tienduy-nguyen/thehackingproject/README.md

 <a name="week2"></a>

-### :arrow_forward: Week 2: Programming with Ruby
+### :heavy_check_mark: Week 2: Programming with Ruby

 - Day 1: Team work on GitHub & installation all tools for Ruby & Ruby on Rails
-- Day 2: Validate project: the exercices in Ruby
+- Day 2: Validating project: the exercices in Ruby
 - Day 3: Correction project & OOP in Ruby
-- Day 4: Validate project: Ruby basics
+- Day 4: Validating project: Ruby basics
-- Day 5: Correction project & Kata challenge day
+- Day 5: Correction project & Kata challenges day

-  :arrow_right: In progress: I'm here

 <a name="week3"></a>

 ### :arrow_forward: Week 3: Programming with Ruby

-- Day 1: Team work on GitHub & installation all tools for Ruby & Ruby on Rails
+- Day 1: Validating project: Testing with RSPEC in Ruby
-- Day 2: Validate project: the exercices in Ruby
+- Day 2: Testing and exercices Ruby
-- Day 3: Correction project & OOP in Ruby
+- Day 3: First bot twitter
-- Day 4: Validate project: Ruby basics
+- Day 4: Validating project: Art of scrapping
-- Day 5: Correction project & Kata challenge day
+- Day 5: Automatisation, serialization in Ruby

   :arrow_right: In progress: I'm here